 Civil Engineering: Advancing the Built Environment while Preserving Natural Resources

-Civil engineering make up the earliest branch of the engineering profession.
+Civil engineering makes up the earliest branch of the engineering profession.
 As with all engineering disciplines, civil engineering is founded in mathematics and scientific principles.

 Civil engineers are custodians of the built environment.
 They plan, design, construct, and maintain facilities that propel modern civilization.
 This includes bridges and buildings, water and wastewater networks and treatment, highways and mass transit facilities, earth stabilizing and retaining structures, and water resources and hydraulic systems.
 From simple projects that serve the basic needs of underprivileged communities to signature mega projects around the world, the final results stand witness to the ingenuity of civil engineers and the service they provide to society.